On the density of critical graphs with no large cliques: Coloring a saved graph with the local naive random coloring procedure

 \item \textit{slightly aberrant} with respect to $L$ and $k$ if

 \item \textit{egalitarian-sparse} with respect to $L$ and $k$ if

 \item \textit{bipartite-sparse} with respect to $L$ and $k$ if $v$ has a half-egalitarian bipartition $(A, B)$ such that

-\item and \textit{$\ordering$-prioritized} with respect to $L$ and $k$ if $\ordering$ is an ordering of $V(G)$ such that $v$ has at least $(\Save_L(v) + \varepsilon'\log^{10}k)/((1 - K)(1 - \varepsilon'))$ neighbors $u$ such that $v\ordering u$. \end{itemize} \end{define}
+\item and \textit{$\ordering$-prioritized} with respect to $L$ and $k$ if $\ordering$ is an ordering of $V(G)$ such that $v$ has at least $(\Save_L(v) + \varepsilon\log^{10}k)/\mu$ neighbors $u$ such that $v\ordering u$. \end{itemize} \end{define}

 As Lemma~\ref{aberrance savings} shows, an aberrant or slightly aberrant vertex $v$ has large expected savings because $\aberrance_v$ is large in expectation.
-Each lordlier or slightly lordlier neighbor of $v$ has a good chance to receive a color not in $L(v)$.
+Each lordlier or slightly lordlier neighbor of $v$ has a good chance to receive a color not matched to a color in $L(v)$.

-As Lemma~\ref{egal-sparse savings} shows, an egalitarian-sparse vertex $v$ has large expected savings because $\pairs_{v, \sigma} - \trips_{v, \sigma}$ is large in expectation.
+As Lemma~\ref{egal-sparse savings} shows, an egalitarian-sparse vertex $v$ has large expected savings because $\pairs_{v, \egal(v)} - \trips_{v, \egal(v)}$ is large in expectation.
 Every pair of non-adjacent egalitarian neighbors of $v$ has a good chance to receive the same color.
-Here it is important to consider correspondence coloring, rather than list-coloring.
+Here it is important to consider correspondence coloring, rather than list coloring.
 Correspondence coloring allows us to essentially assume that two neighboring vertices' lists of colors have as many colors in common as possible.
-As long as $\sigma < 1/2$, two $\sigma$-egalitarian neighbors of $v$ are forced to have some colors that correspond to the same color in $L(v)$.
+Since $\delta < 1/2$, two egalitarian neighbors of $v$ are forced to have some colors that correspond to the same color in $L(v)$.

-Lemma~\ref{bipartite-sparse savings} shows that a bipartite-sparse vertex $v$ also has large expected savings because $\pairs_{v, \sigma} - \trips_{v, \sigma}$ is large in expectation.
-If $(A, B)$ is a half-egalitarian bipartition for $v$, then each vertex in $A$ has a good chance to receive the same color as many of its non-neighbors in $B$.
-Here we also use correspondence coloring to force a vertex in $A$ and a vertex in $B$ to have some colors that correspond to the same color in $L(v)$.
+Lemma~\ref{bipartite-sparse savings} shows that a bipartite-sparse vertex $v$ also has large expected savings because if $(A, B)$ is a half-egalitarian bipartition for $v$, then $\pairs_{v, A \cup B} - \trips_{v, A\cup B}$ is large in expectation.
+Indeed, each vertex in $A$ has a good chance to receive the same color as one of its non-neighbors in $B$.
+Here we also use correspondence coloring to force a vertex in $A$ and a vertex in $B$ to have some colors that correspond to the same color in $L(v)$, since $2 - \delta - (2/3) > 1$.